 The clarity of the water is one of the most striking aspects of Aquascapes.
 It's also one of the most challenging.
 Filter Media plays the most important role in keeping your water filtered & clean.
 Let's talk about some of the best options to do that.

 Besides filter and substrate selection, your filter media will probably be one of the most important choices you make for your aquascape (this is our top pick for Filter Media).
 Media plays such a big role in your tanks health that it's worth spending a bit of time doing the research to be sure you have the correct filter media for your tank's circumstances.

 When I first started aquascaping, this was one of my hardest decisions to make.
 What type of media do I need?
 Do I need K2 media?
-Is ceramic media that much better?
+Is ceramic media for aquariums that much better?
 What kind of media for fish tank filters?
 Should I be using bio balls for my aquascape?
 Or maybe even some sort of higher grade ceramic tube media?
 There were so any questions that I didn't know where to start.

 Why Use Filter Media?